schemathesis/schemathesis/docs/continuous_integration.rst

 Quickstart
 ----------

-These are short code samples for you to copy!
-They cover the case if **your API is publicly available**.
+You can use these code samples to test your API in a pull request or run against a publicly resolvable API.

-For other deployment scenarios, check out the `API deployment scenarios`_ section below.
+If you need to start your API server locally before testing, check out the `Preparing your App`_ section below.

 GitHub Actions
 ~~~~~~~~~~~~~~